 Production is 21,000 bottles per year and, says Ben, there are no plans to expand.

 “We hope to keep it boutique,” he says.

-For World Baijiu Day, Taizi teamed up with Pot Sticker Dumpling Bar in Christchurch and served its spirit both straight and in cocktails alongside the food (see below).
-Ben says he prefers his Taizi on ice but notes his mother cuts it with mineral water to about 20 percent alcohol.
+For World Baijiu Day, Taizi teamed with Pot Sticker Dumpling Bar in Christchurch and served its spirit straight and in cocktails alongside food (see below).
+Ben says he prefers Taizi on ice but notes his mother cuts it with mineral water to about 20 percent alcohol.
 He also had high praise for the cocktails at PSDB.

 Taizi is priced in New Zealand at 150 dollars.
-For now, it’s is available in local department and alcohol stores as well as duty free in Auckland airport.
+For now, it is carried in local department and alcohol stores as well as duty free in Auckland airport.
 Ben says he is also approaching a Chinese airline to make it part of the in-flight duty free offerings and and aims to make it available on Tmall.